Skip to main content

 Managing Auth Proxy Server

-The community administrator can use the Adminx interface to download and configure the Auth Proxy server for managing the Radius/LDAP protocols.
+The community administrator can use the Adminx interface to download and configure the Auth Proxy server for managing the LDAP protocols.
 This section consists of the following topics:

 Creating Auth Proxy Configuration